RESPONSE TO PUBLIC STATEMENT BY BENCHEN LIBRARY REGARDING TRANSLATIONS AND FACEBOOK GROUPS

 When I first met Rinpoche last year, it was apparent then, that very few of Rinpoche’s teachings or Tibetan texts have been published, translated or transcribed into English.
 At first I found this very hard to understand, but now the reason is becoming clearer.
 If a few Benchen monks with little personal access to Rinpoche, are literally dictating to scholars, translators and Rinpoche himself, who can translate and publish his works then of course, very little will, and can, be done.
 They state in their letter that: ”We are therefore dedicated to input, edit and publish them in modern book format or release online as eBooks.”
 However, there have been many years to do this and so far there have been no e-books, or new translations and transcriptions of his works and teachings in English.

 I do hope that these matters can be resolved in a peaceful, compassionate and humane manner that is consistent with the purposes and spirit of the Buddha Dharma and any slanderous accusations, disrespectful, bullying and unethical activity towards myself (and other female followers (and their Dharma friends)) cease and desist as soon as possible.
-I am also now seeking legal advice, not only on the above matters, but also as I have lost all access to my FB account and personal data in it and need to recover it, as well as resolve the issue that I cannot create a new FB account without it being immediately disabled without explanation.
+As I have lost all access to my FB account and personal data in it and need to recover it, as well as resolve the issue that I cannot create a new FB account without it being immediately disabled without explanation.
 The fact that this has all happened at the same time as these other matters is no coincidence as far as I am concerned.